-Metsamor is one of the towns in the Armavir Region of Armenia.
-It is located at the west of central Armenia in the Ararat Plain, 35 km west of the capital Yerevan and 6 km east of the provincial centre Armavir.
+Metsamor is a small town in the Armavir region of Armenia.
+It is located in the west of Armenia in the Ararat Plain.
+It is 35 km west of the capital Yerevan and 6 km east of the provincial centre Armavir.
 The population of Metsamor is around 8,000.

 The city is at an average height of 855 meters above sea level.
-The nuclear power plant is located around 4 km north of the residential area of the town.
-Armenia's Metsamor Nuclear Power Plant which is the only in the Transcaucasian region.
+The nuclear power plant of Metsamor is located around 4 km north of the residential area of the town.
+Metsamor Nuclear Power Plant is the only one in the Transcaucasian region.

+The construction of the settlement of Metsamor was initiated in 1969.
 The town was named after the nearby river of Metsamor.
-The word is composed of 2 Armenian words "mets-մեծ" means big, and "mor- մոր" means mother's.
+The word is composed of 2 Armenian words "mets-մեծ" meaning "big", and "mor- մոր" meaning "mother's".
 The name relates to the Virgin Mary as the Great Mother of God.
-The construction of the settlement of Metsamor was finished in 1969.

-It was founded for the settlement of the employees of the Metsamor Nuclear Power Plant.
-In 1972 got the status of an urban settlement.
-The city's designer was Martin Mikayelyan, who was the main architect.
-Other architects were G. Hovsepyan and K.Tiraturyan.
-After the sever Spitak's earthquake it was temporarily closed in 1989.
-Nowadays, the Metsamor plant generates 40% of Armenia's energy needs.
+The city was founded as the residential settlement of the employees of the Metsamor Nuclear Power Plant.
+In 1972 Metsamor got the status of an urban settlement.
+The main architect of the city was Martin Mikayelyan.
+After the severe earthquake of Spitak the nuclear plant was temporarily closed in 1989.
+Nowadays, the Metsamor plant generates 40% of Armenia's electricity.

 Metsamor is constructed in the area of the oldest settlements of historic Armenia.
 Metsamor historical-archeological Museum-Reserve is one of the greatest cultural monuments which was opened in 1968.
 The samples of excavation date back to the Bronze and Iron Ages.
 The scholars have found that in the 4th-2nd millennium B.C.
 Metsamor was a huge residence, and had a fortress surrounded by cyclopean gates.
 It even had an observatory.